AngeloStavrow/angelostavrow.com/content/post/per-diaries-day-11.md

 title: "The Per Rewrite Diary: Day 11"
 date: 2020-02-11T17:30:00-05:00
 draft: false
 summary: A series on the long-overdue rewrite of my iOS app Per.
-Today, we're doing a little planning for the coming week.
+Today, I'm short on time, so just a little clear-list feature is being added.
 tags: ["per", "per rewrite diary", "ios"]
 ---